-Due to a recent federal court ruling, it’s important to give yourself a few moments of thought before you mark a post with “Like” on Facebook, Twitter, and other social media channels.
-Anyone who shares a defamatory post on Facebook or marks it with a “Like” can also be guilty of what is known as an offense against personal honor.
+Due to a recent federal court ruling, it’s important to give yourself a few moments of thought before you mark a post with “Like” or share a post on Facebook, Twitter, or other social media channels.
+Anyone who “likes” a defamatory post on Facebook can also be guilty of what is known as an offense against personal honor.

-What exactly does this mean for you in relation to “likes” on Facebook and co.?
+What does this mean for you in relation to “likes” on Facebook and co.?

 Will you make yourself liable to prosecution if you give a “Like” to the comments of your circle of friends on social media channels?
 Not in every case.
-Caution is advised with articles and posts that are offensive.
-If you like such a post, i.e. mark it with “Like”, and if you share or repost it, you can make yourself liable to prosecution according to the new federal court decision.
-Although you are not the person who is committing the crime of offense against personal honor, you may make yourself guilty of such an offense by sharing or reposting the post.
-In particular, this could be the case if your profile, and thus your activity, can be viewed by more than just your friends, subscribers, and followers.
+You should be careful with posts that are defamatory.
+If you like such a post and if you share or repost it, you can make yourself liable to prosecution according to the new federal court decision.
+Although you are not the person who is committing the crime of offense against personal honor, you may, however, under certain circumstances make yourself guilty of such an offense by sharing or reposting the post.
+This is the case, for example, if your profile is public – and more than only friends, subscribers, and followers can see your activity.

-We recommend: Like or share posts from third parties in social media only after you have made sure that these do not contain any defamatory statements.
+We recommend: Like or share posts from others in social media only after you have made sure that these do not contain any defamatory statements.